prateek21390/newrepo/README.md

 # newrepo
-this is a practice repo fot connnecting
+this is a practice repo for connnecting